isomerpages/moe-silingpri/_our-experiences/Staff Recognition.md

 </p>
 </td>
 <td rowspan="1" colspan="1">
-<p>I would like to recommend the most caring award for Mrs Lily Tan.
-My daughter
+<p>"I would like to recommend the most caring award for Mrs Lily Tan.
+My
-name of Clarissa Mok has been under her tutelage for 4 years.
+daughter name of Clarissa Mok has been under her tutelage for 4 years.
 She has shown her students with care, Patience and love under her charge as Form teachers or subjects teacher.
 She keep parents update promptly of their performance in school.
 Asides from that, Mrs Tan always stretch out a helping hand when I need her help in school for my daughter.
 That's one incident that my daughter had an episodes of nose bleeding.
 She immediately informed the parents.
 Helping to calm her mood down and did simple first aid for her.
 She ensure the students returned home safely and check on the condition of the students as well.
 We are very fortunate and feel secured to be under Mrs Lily Tan for the few years.
-Hoping she can be recognize for her passion and caring towards her students.</p>
+Hoping she can be recognize for her passion and caring towards her students."</p>
 </td>
 </tr>
 </tbody>